lavanyagarg112/react-web-forum/README.md

 (In order: )

 Maybe can change comments button to the web page style??
-Look at reddit... maybe add background colour for page except post?
+Look at reddit

 Add Favourites